 Brisbane City Botanic Gardens

-We're all for efficiency and so we took an Uber from the Mount Coot-tha botanic gardens to the Brisbane City Botanic Gardens.
-Much smaller in size, the latter feel a bit more like a park than a botanical garden.
-They also feature a stage and two cafes.
+We're all for efficiency, so we took an Uber from the Mount Coot-Tha botanic gardens to the Brisbane City Botanic Gardens.
+Much smaller in size, the latter feels more like a park than a botanical garden.
+It also features a stage and two cafes.

 The City Botanic Gardens originated at the location of a public garden in 1855 and are Brisbane's first botanical gardens.
-They weren't well-located, though, because between 1870 and 1974, 8 floods swept through the gardens destroying lots of the flora.
+They weren't well-located, though, because, between 1870 and 1974, eight floods swept through the gardens destroying lots of the flora.

-It's because of these floods that a second botanic garden, the one at Mount Coot-tha, was created.
+Because of these floods, a second botanic garden, the one at Mount Coot-Tha, was created.

 Dinner at Santa Monica Brisbane